postgresml/postgresml/pgml-apps/pgml-chat/README.md

 # Prerequisites
 Before you begin, make sure you have the following:

-- PostgresML Database: Spin up a for a free [GPU-powered database](https://postgresml.org/signup)
+- PostgresML Database: Sign up for a free [GPU-powered database](https://postgresml.org/signup)
 - Python version >=3.8
 - OpenAI API key
-- Python 3.8+

 # Getting started